sebivenlo/dockerstart/README.md

 Note that 192.168.0.0/16 and 172.16.0.0/12 are both so called private networks and should not be used on the real internet.
 It is okay to use them inside a host or on a private net (typically applying NAT).

 # Docker Compose to Link Containers
+This `helloworld` application consists of two containers and one image.
+Th immage, `wfpg` is a wildfly with an installed postgresql jdb driver.
+Purpose: If it is in the image, you can avoid deploying the jdbc driver.

-This `helloworld` application consists of two containers.
-One representing the database, and the other the application server.
-To start up both of them, execute the following command in the folder where the `docker-compose.yml` file is located.
+Of the containers one represents the database, and is calls `app-db`.
+The  other the application server name `app-web`.
+To start up both of them, execute the command below in the folder where the `docker-compose.yml` file is located.

 ```bash
 docker-compose up -d